 The monkey population was high, and you had to watch your back!
 Appropriately, there was a huge statue of Hanuman, the monkey god protruding from the hillside trees, overlooking the city.
 We took a walk up there one day and were advised 1) Not to wear glasses because the monkeys would grab them and 2) To take a stick.
 We didn’t actually need to use the stick, but it did act as a deterrent as the sizeable troop of monkeys were somewhat aggressive!

-We stayed in the hotel white with an annex attached to our room.
-It was a bit like a convalescent home with tired old carpet and armchairs, but it was comfortable and the views were lovely.
+Our accomodation was the Hotel White and we had an annex attached to our room.
+It was a bit like a convalescent home.
+It had tired old carpet and armchairs, but it was comfortable and the views were lovely.
 We spent many an afternoon playing gin rummy and drinking Indian rum (which was pretty good and conveniently cheap!)
 By the time we left Shimla for Manali, we were feeling better – the convalescent home had served its purpose.

 A Backpacker’s Enclave

 Another scenic road trip and we arrived in Manali.
 We headed straight for Old Manali to find somewhere to stay.
 Old Manali was a shock – it was full of western backpackers.
 We hadn’t seen so many since Thamel in Nepal.
 Most of them seemed to be from Israel.
 There were signs in Hebrew and the building next to our hotel was completely taken over by Orthodox Jews.
 We knew that people came to Manali to enjoy the cheap and plentiful supply of marijuana (it was growing wild around the town).
 However, we never found out why it was such a popular hangout spot for Israelis specifically.

 Chilling Out in Old Manali